 The Marshallville Chronicles…(Vingette from “119,“ in remembrance of J. T. ‘Mac’ McElheny, Sr. of Marshallville, GA)

 … As a young man growing up in Monticello, Georgia, in the 1930s, Tom’s father, ‘Mac,’ worked on the farm after school and on the weekends.
 Sometimes it was near dark when he finished his chores.
-The shortest route to his parents’ house was through a large erosion gully whose tall clay embankments were topped by occasional small trees, field grasses, and low undergrowth.
+The shortest route to his parents’ house was through a large erosion gully whose tall clay embankments were topped by an occasional small tree, seasonal field grasses, and low undergrowth.
 Most evenings, Mac’s friendly collie, Laddie, would lie in wait for Mac to walk by so he could jump down in ambush on top of him.
 It was part of a little game they played.
 The next part was the race to the kitchen steps once they reached the backyard gate.

 One bright, moon-lit evening, as Mac walked through the gulley, he spotted a white shape on the ledge.
 It looked like the underside of his dog as it paced him, so he pretended to ignore it, but kept his eye on it all the same.
 As usual, he was planning to spot it before it jumped, so he could grab it, but soon found he was having to quicken his steps just to keep up with it.